Boyd007/C6YourWeatherDash/README.md

 <img width="737" alt="image" src="https://user-images.githubusercontent.com/105176171/177435143-55a646e2-4d0f-4e21-b009-339ba30cb9ad.png">

 The above criteria is fully met as per the below sample.
-Unfortunately there is slight issue with recalling a previous city populated in the buttons below the search bar.
+Unfortunately there is slight issue with recalling a previous city populated in the buttons below the search bar, however the data does save locally.

 ## Sample